OfficeDev/office-js-docs-pr/docs/excel/custom-functions-get-started.md

 Remote service connections can have a large impact on custom function performance.
 To reduce this impact, use these strategies:

-- Server heavy processing should be handled in the remote server efficiently to shorten the end-to-end latency for a custom function.
-For example, have parallel computing designed on the server side.
+- Server-heavy processing should be handled efficiently in the remote server to shorten the end-to-end latency for a custom function.
+For example, have parallel computing designed on the server.
 If your service is deployed on Azure, consider optimization using [high-performance computing on Azure](/azure/architecture/topics/high-performance-computing).
 - Reduce the number of service calls by optimizing the add-in flow.
 For example, only send necessary calls to a remote service.

 ### Improve user-perceived performance through add-in UX

-If a delay while calling a remote service is inevitable, consider providing end users with messages through add-in task pane to explain the delay.
-This gives the user information to help manage their expectations.
+If a delay while calling a remote service is inevitable, consider providing messages through the add-in task pane to explain the delay to your end users.
+This information helps manage their expectations.
 The following image shows an example.

 :::image type="content" source="../images/custom-functions-delay-example.png" alt-text="The delay message says 'It may take some time as we are getting the data ready for you'.":::